ryandhasgit/Comedy/Drafts/rodney draft 2.md

 I get no respect.
 Like that song, R-E-S-P-E-C-T. You ever notice how it sounds like there’s no E?
 Just R-E-S-P-C-T?
 That’s the kind of respect I get.
 I tell ya.

-My wife, she’s no looker.
+She’s no looker, my wife.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.

 I tell ya, my wife's a terrible driver.
 Can't keep her eyes on the road.
-So I told her to  pretend it was any man but me, and she threatened to kill me!
-I said, "Honey, that's the first promise of yours I actually believe!"
+I told her to pretend it was any man but me, and she threatened to drive us off a cliff!
+How 'bout that?
+That's the first promise she might actually keep!

 I’m not finding much respect these days.
 I asked my neighbor, "You seen my wife?"
 He replied, "Not really, I was wearing a blindfold the whole time!"